Find Grad Schools

 438 Yearly Graduations

-Southern New Hampshire University tops the list of the most popular school in the U.S. for English majors who are seeking their master's degree.
+Southern New Hampshire University tops the list of the most popular school in the U.S. for english majors who are seeking their master's degree.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The English program at Southern New Hampshire University awarded 438 master's degrees during the 2020-2021 school year.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 438 people received their master's degree in english from SNHU.
+Of these students, 77% were women and 26% were members of underrepresented racial-ethnic groups.

 #2